 Preventive care: Early identification and preventive interventions are critical for individuals with DI in order to avoid the negative social and functional consequences of the disorder.
 Regular periodic examinations can identify teeth needing care as they erupt.
 Meticulous oral hygiene, calculus removal, and oral rinses can improve periodontal health.
-Fluoride applications and desensitizing agents may diminish tooth sensitivity.^{26,27} dentition.
-In more severe cases with significant enamel fracturing and rapid dental wear, the treatment of choice is full coverage restorations in both the primary and permanent dentitions.50 The success of full coverage is greatest in teeth with crowns and roots that exhibit close to a normal shape and size, minimizing the risk of cervical fracture.
+Fluoride applications and desensitizing agents may diminish tooth sensitivity.
+35,36

 Restorative care: Routine restorative techniques often can be used effectively to treat mild to moderate DI.
-These treatments more commonly are applied to the permanent teeth, as the permanent dentition frequently is less severely affected than the primary
+These treatments more commonly are applied to the permanent teeth, as the permanent dentition frequently is less severely affected than the primary dentition.
+In more severe cases with significant enamel fracturing and rapid dental wear, the treatment of choice is full coverage restorations in both the primary and permanent dentitions.
+49-51 The success of full coverage is greatest in teeth with crowns and roots that exhibit close to a normal shape and size, minimizing the risk of cervical fracture.
+49-51

-Ideally, restorative stabilization of the dentition will be completed before excessive wear and loss of vertical dimension occur.51 Cases with significant loss of vertical dimension will benefit from reestablishing a more normal vertical dimension during dental rehabilitation.
-Cases having severe loss of coronal tooth structure and vertical dimension maybe considered candidates for overdenture therapy.
-Overlay dentures placed on teeth that are covered with fluoride-releasing glass ionomer cement have been used with success.6
+Ideally, restorative stabilization of the dentition will be completed before excessive wear and loss of vertical dimension occur.54 Cases with significant loss of vertical dimension will benefit from reestablishing a more normal vertical dimension during dental rehabilitation.
+Cases having severe loss of coronal tooth structure and vertical dimension may be considered candidates for overdenture therapy.
+Overlay dentures placed on teeth that are covered with fluoride-releasing glass ionomer cement have been used with success.8